-Narratopias is a collaborative and open project to organize, on a global scale, a collective response to this call for new narratives.
-An invitation to embark on a collective search for alternative, transformative narratives, and turn them into the seeds of concrete changes.
+Narratopias is a collaborative and open project to organize, on a global scale, a collective response to the call for “new narratives”.
+An invitation to embark on a search for alternative, transformative narratives as well as the collective practices making them emerge, and turn them into the seeds of concrete changes.

 Within Narratopias, you can participate to:

 - A collaborative library of Transformative Narratives, from all over the world.

 - An exchange between practices that use arts and fiction to effect change, in order to build common knowledge and visibility

 - Open-source tools and games to invent, play with, and continue narratives.

 Narratopias Next Activities

 There is the need to create a “space” where communities that work on transforming imaginaries through collective practices learn from each other’s activities, dig deeper into the challenges they share, understand how these initiatives contribute to real-life change and together, give visibility and weight to their creative and collective practices.

 We are organizing different dates, different moments, where you can share your Collective Practice.

 Ingredients for Change: Collecting transformative practices